 Something else to think about how many pieces you’re going to be producing.
 Of course, a unique artwork is going to justify a higher price compared to print run.
 But if a print run is what you’re looking to do, then how many?

 If it’s a limited print run then again the price is going to be higher.
-Take a look at Artboost Limited to get a better picture of some exclusive run prints.

 Don’t undersell yourself